Anisotropic flow fluctuation as a possible signature of clustered nuclear geometry in O-O collisions at the Large Hadron Collider: Introduction

-Here, $\phi$ is the azimuthal angle, $\psi_{n}$ stands for the $n$\textsuperscript{th} order symmetry plane angle according to the give $v_{n}$ coefficients of the Fourier expansion.
-Here, $v_{2}$ quantifies the elliptic flow, $v_{3}$ gives the estimates for triangular flow, and so on.
-Both $v_{2}$ and $v_{3}$ depend upon the equation of state and transport properties of the QCD medium formed during heavy-ion collisions.
-In addition, studies based on hydrodynamical calculations show that the flow coefficients are affected strongly by a change in the ratio of shear viscosity to entropy density ($\eta/s$)~\cite{Schenke:2011bn, Chaudhuri:2011pa}.
+Here, $\phi$ is the azimuthal angle, $\psi_{n}$ stands for the $n$\textsuperscript{th} order symmetry plane angle and $v_{n}$ being the $n$\textsuperscript{th} order flow coefficients.
+Here, $v_{2}$ quantifies the elliptic flow, $v_{3}$ gives the estimate for triangular flow, and so on.
+Both $v_{2}$ and $v_{3}$ depend upon the transport properties of the QCD medium formed during heavy-ion collisions.
+In addition, studies based on hydrodynamic calculations show that the flow coefficients are affected strongly by a change in the ratio of shear viscosity to entropy density ($\eta/s$)~\cite{Schenke:2011bn, Chaudhuri:2011pa}.
 Moreover, the sensitivity of flow coefficients to $\eta/s$ is large for higher-order harmonics, i.e., $v_{3}$ is more sensitive to $\eta/s$ as compared to $v_2$~\cite{Chaudhuri:2011pa}.
-In several MC studies, $v_{2}$ and $v_{3}$ are found to be associated with the initial eccentricities of the participating nucleons, where the values of anisotropic flow coefficients can change by modifying the nuclear distribution~\cite{Behera:2023nwj, Giacalone:2021udy, Haque:2019vgi}.
-In addition, in Xe--Xe collisions, an observation of a large value of $v_2$ in most central collisions, as compared to that observed in Pb--Pb collisions, is anticipated due to a deformed nuclear structure of Xe nucleus~\cite{ALICE:2021ibz, ALICE:2018lao, ATLAS:2019dct, CMS:2019cyz}.
-In a similar line, the nuclear deformation of Uranium, being a prolate shape nucleus is reflected in a higher $v_{2}$, when compared to that is observed in the most central collisions of Au nuclei, which is close to a spherical nucleus~\cite{STAR:2015mki}.
+In several studies, $v_{2}$ and $v_{3}$ are found to be associated with the initial eccentricities of the participating nucleons, where the values of anisotropic flow coefficients can change when the nuclear distribution is modified~\cite{Behera:2023nwj, Giacalone:2021udy, Haque:2019vgi}.
+In addition, in Xe--Xe collisions, an observation of a larger value of $v_2$ in the most central collisions, as compared to that observed in Pb--Pb collisions, is anticipated due to a deformed nuclear structure of Xe nucleus~\cite{ALICE:2021ibz, ALICE:2018lao, ATLAS:2019dct, CMS:2019cyz}.
+In a similar line, the nuclear deformation of Uranium, being a prolate shape nucleus, is reflected in a higher $v_{2}$, when compared to that observed in the most central collisions of Au nuclei, which is close to a spherical nucleus~\cite{STAR:2015mki}.
 Similarly, one notices that the values of $v_{2}$ and $v_{3}$ vary with the change in the deformation parameters of Uranium in U--U collisions, and the effect is enhanced for $v_{2}$, as compared to $v_{3}$~\cite{Giacalone:2021udy, Haque:2019vgi, PHENIX:2018lia}.